KRFlowers/resnet-plant-disease-classification/README.md

 # Evaluating Pre-trained ResNet50V2 for Plant Disease Classification

-This project evaluates use of pre-trained deep learning models for image classification.
-Using ResNet50V2 pre-trained on ImageNet, I compare transfer learning against custom CNN architectures.
-The models classify tomato plant diseases from the New Plant Diseases Dataset (Kaggle).
+This project evaluates the performance of a pre-trained ResNet50V2 model for image classification.
+Using transfer learning with ImageNet weights, I compare its performance against two custom CNN architectures.
+The models are trained to classify tomato plant diseases using the New Plant Diseases Dataset from Kaggle.

 ## Project Overview